vincent-herlemont/short/readme.md

 ### `edit` env

-Edit an environment file with your default text editor.You can choose different editor with `--editor <editor>` or `EDITOR` env vars.
+Edit an environment file with your default text editor.
+You can choose different editor with `--editor <editor>` or `EDITOR` env vars.
 ```
 $> sht edit
 ```